 - To strengthen interaction between young researchers from the University of Parma and ILSI Europe.

-The symposium will take place on 18 September 2018 in Parma, Italy.
+The symposium took place on 18 September 2018 in Parma, Italy.

-This seminar, organised by the ILSI Europe Process-Related Compounds Task Force (PRC TF) will tackle subjects relating to such substances, particularly focusing on assessing their impact on human health.
+This seminar, organised by the ILSI Europe Process-Related Compounds Task Force (PRC TF) tackled subjects relating to such substances, particularly focusing on assessing their impact on human health.

 • Dr Michele Suman – Barilla G&R Fratelli (IT)